fix

 Access Validation

 Now that we’ve talked about broken access control, let’s look at what proper access control should look like.
 If an attacker tries to tamper with an application or database by modifying a request to the system, the system should have proper protections in place to recognize an invalid request.
-Two common examples of this would be SQL injections and cross site scripting attacks.
+Two common examples of this would be SQL injections and cross-site scripting attacks.
 SQL injections submitted modified SQL statements in an attempt to extract information from the backend database or modify the database itself.
 To defend against this type of attack proper input validation should detect invalid requests like this and not allow it to execute.

-Secondly, the system should have function level access control to verify whether the user is authorized to perform their desired action.
-For example if someone is on a user account they should not be able to perform admin actions or raise their privileges to become an admin.
+Secondly, the system should have function-level access control to verify whether the user is authorized to perform their desired action.
+For example, if someone is on a user account they should not be able to perform admin actions or raise their privileges to become an admin.
 In particular, web applications need to rely on server-side access control rather than client-side so that adversaries cannot tamper with it.
 The application should perform checks at multiple levels, including the data or object, to ensure there are no holes in the process.
 This includes authorization to make a request as well as authorization to access a particular object in that request.

-Thirdly, it’s important that businesses constantly review their access control processes and procedures.
+Thirdly, businesses must constantly review their access control processes and procedures.
 You should take time to thoroughly review the authorization logic of chosen tools and technology and implement custom logic when necessary.
 You should also formally test all configurations to make sure there are no workarounds.
 Additionally, you should do access reviews for employees/contractors within your organization to make sure that no one has additional access above what is needed for their job.
 All static company resources should be formally authorized and incorporated into access control policies.

 Lastly, when it comes to the function of the application you need to make sure that it is designed correctly.
 You should forbid access when an authorization check fails, this is part of the principle of “fail-safe”.
 If an access request or an operation fails then the application should fail in a state that allows it to remain secure.
 To ensure this you should perform unit and integration testing of authorization logic to make sure it is sound and not easily circumvented.